FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-03.md

        2. If there is zero trial loss count, return max load as Throughput.
        3. Use max load as the current upper bound.
-    3. Repeat until the difference between lower bound and upper bound is smaller or equal to the precision goal.
+    3. Repeat until the difference between lower bound and upper bound is smaller or equal to the absolute width goal.
-       1. If it is not larget, return the current lower bound as Throughput.
+       1. If it is, return the current lower bound as Throughput.
        2. Else: Chose new load as the arithmetic average of lower and upper bound.
        3. Perform a trial measurement (at the full length duration) at this load.
        4. If the trial loss rate is zero, consider the load as new lower bound.